mtiutiu/Coding_Playground/sensors_network/project/LivoloLightsNode/src/ble/central_node/README.md

 #### Bluez

- Install bluez stack from sources as described here: https://github.com/getsenic/gatt-python#installing-bluez-from-sources
+ 1. Install bluez stack from sources as described here: https://github.com/getsenic/gatt-python#installing-bluez-from-sources
+ 2. After installation make sure that the bluetooth service is enabled for automatic start on system reboot using this(for systemd): `sudo systemctl enable bluetooth`

 #### Install python3 required packages